 Discussion

-The present study explored the experiences and processes of Russian-speaking mothers of adults with SMI, who participated in culturally adapted MFPG.
-This study, which is the first of its kind, represents the narrative evaluation of successful integration of evidence-based intervention and cultural competence for FSU immigrant families in Israel.
-Immigrant mothers described their participation in the Russian-speaking MFPGs as a major resource that facilitated their ability to cope with mental illness in the family, and greatly contributed to the changes they experienced on emotional, cognitive, socio-cultural and relational levels.
+The present study explored the experiences and processes of Russian-speaking mothers of adults with SMI who participated in culturally-adapted MFPGs.
+This study, which is the first of its kind, examined/investigated successful integration of cultural competence into an evidence-based intervention for FSU immigrant families in Israel.
+Immigrant mothers described their participation in the Russian-speaking MFPGs as a major resource that facilitated their ability to cope with mental illness in the family, and greatly contributed to the positive changes they experienced on an emotional, cognitive, socio-cultural and relational level.
 These findings are congruent with the extensive research literature that has demonstrated the associations between participation in MFPGs and decreased sense of burden and stigma, along with an improvement in hope, coping strategies and interpersonal communication (e.g., Dixon et al., 2001; Levy-Frank et al., 2012; McFarlane, 2002).

 Beyond the overall benefits of family psychoeducation, the findings also showed that immigrant mothers who participated in Russian-speaking MFPGs benefited in some unique ways from these interventions: elimination of the language barrier, resulting in greater service use; acquisition of knowledge about Western mental health care; increased openness and sharing of experiences with others; decreased social isolation through feelings of cultural belonging and support exchanges.
 The findings are congruent with other studies that have identified the need to adapt evidence-based psychoeducational interventions to the lingual and cultural background of the families, and thus to make them more accessible and effective (Hackethal et al., 2013; Kung, 2016a).